 French butter has less water and more butter fat than what we are used to in the U.S. The butter also takes on a distinctive flavor from grass fed cows.
 The cows live a good life in the French countryside and are treated well.
 The resulting high-quality dairy they produce is a testament to how much the French revere this agricultural product.

 Pate is simply cooked meat and fat minced into a spreadable paste.
 The addition of butter makes this a rich spread, well complemented by a crusty baguette.
 The beauty of this is that it can be whipped up in minutes and can be made a head of time.
 This makes it ideal when you are hosting a dinner party.
 From this very basic recipe you can create an infinite number of variations such as adding; shallots & garlic, Sriracha & onions, sesame oil & soy sauce, fresh thyme & basil, you get the idea.
 It also whips up in 3 minutes, bonus!
 If you ever wanted to learn how to make a pate, this is your recipe.
 Embrace the challenge and enjoy the rewards.
+You can also check out my 3 Minute Salmon Pate here:)

 This recipe is adapted from one of my favorite cookbooks, Encyclopedia of World Cookery from 1958.
 The canned sardines and few ingredients sounded really intriguing so of course, I had to try.